Accessible Widget

 1. Protecting Social Assistance

-We put together a resource page for people who may be struggling to make ends meet and where to go for help and encourage people to call Alberta 211.
+However, many Albertans with disabilities continue to struggle due to the high costs of living.
+We put together a resource page for people struggling to make ends meet, where to go for help, and encourage people to call Alberta 211.

 It costs a lot of money to live in Alberta.
-People living on AISH still falling behind as we have seen increases in our rent, food costs and there is no commitment from the government to index AISH to the cost of living at this time.
+Calgary is the largest city in Canada, with the most expensive living expenses (including those in Northern Canada).
+People living on AISH still need to catch up, as we have seen increases in rent, food costs, and the government.

 We have been exploring basic income + now that the federal government announced in the recent throne speech to look at basic income for people with disabilities.

-We have been thinking about what it could look like in Alberta as the costs of rent have not gone down despite the pandemic and recession.
-We need to look at what a person needs to live plus the services people with disabilities require to access the community.
+We have considered what it could look like in Alberta, as the rent costs have remained unchanged despite the pandemic and recession.
+We must consider what a person needs to live and the services people with disabilities require to access the community.

 Basic Income, is it possible?